wowfrank/wowfrank.github.io/_posts/2023-05-16-notes-of-data-structures-and-algorithms.md

 Recursive functions typically follow this pattern:

-- There are one or more base cases that are directly solvable without the need for further recursion.
+- There are one or more base cases that are directly solvable without the need for further recursion. <!--more-->
 - Each recursive call moves the solution progressively closer to a base case.

 ```python